 Student Services Fee:This fee is mandatory for all students enrolled at the Kingston campus, both undergraduate and graduate.
 The student services fee covers the cost of the Memorial Union, transportation, Fitness and Wellness Center, and capital projects.
 The undergraduate fee supports funds that are distributed to the Student Senate for a wide variety of student programs and activities.
 The fee paid by graduate students supports the above and, instead of the undergraduate Student Senate, the Graduate Student Association.

 Health Services Fee: A health services fee of $248 per semester is mandatory for all full-time Kingston undergraduate and graduate students, and optional for matriculating students at the Alan Shawn Feinstein College of Continuing Education.
 All international students are assessed this fee regardless of enrollment location or credit load.
 Part-time, matriculating students who choose to receive their health care at URI Health Services can be assessed this fee upon request, as well as the student accident/sickness insurance fee (which may be waived with proof of comparable coverage).
 The health fee covers the cost of the following:

 Accident/Sickness Insurance: It is URI policy that full-time Kingston students as well as all international students and their dependents have current health insurance to provide coverage for unexpected, extended, and expensive care resulting from accidents and illnesses that are not covered by the Student Health Services fee.
 All full-time Kingston students and all international students and their dependents are required to purchase school health insurance unless evidence of comparable coverage in another plan is provided to the University through a completed waiver form.
-Waivers are done on line at http://www.uri.edu/health/.
+Waivers are submitted online through e-Campus and instructions can be found at http://www.uri.edu/health/.
 Questions should be referred to the Health Services Insurance Office at 401.874.4755.